 Non-material well being sits at the centre of WildGuernsey, opening up the space to enjoy a sunset over the west coast rather than watch the TV, to give time to people around us rather than playing on a computer game or trading in the noise clutter of everyday to sit, listen and look around.

 We aim to consume less and save energy.
 Wood burners run off drift wood, ex-tree surgeon wood and reclaimed wood.
 In time we hope to run solely off renewable resources.
 We have a strict personal and visitor vehicle use (restricted use of personal site vehicles, car pooling for group visits, alternatives of bicycles to use, free bus passes if coming car-free, walking to/from the site (baggage taken by wheel barrow).
 Although the Water Board of Guernsey do not yet allow greywater and blackwater re-use, we will work toward the education of this.
 For now, we can collect water in the water butts, capture water in our edible pond for the wildlife, ducks and to feed a small willow copse for basketry.
 Standpipes help re-connect us to water usage by ensuring that people have to fetch & carry their own water, highlighting their family’s water use, eg wash veg, then recycle water for washing up.
-No hot water at basins (intended for handwashing only) so clients must heat own as required.
-Hot running water is available only in showers.
+Hot running water is available in showers and washing up area.
 We are working toward having our showers are heated from the direct power of the sun, and the bath from wood.
 Low flushing capacity toilets, with plants welcoming any extra nutrients from weeing outside!
 With time we’ll aim to equal our energy use from sustainable resources (sun, wind etc.).
 Lighting is low with each tent having a wind up torch/lantern.

 We attempt to plan WildGuernsey to be ethically sound and practical for a fledgling green business.
 We all make decisions every day with our principles in mind – something we hope will be reinforced by your experience with us from your first interaction via phone or email through to your stay with us.